markbaaijens/rpmusicserver/README.md

 In the Transcoder-page, You can also click on the Transcode-button, to start an immediate transcoding session, for if you do want to wait for the automatic session to kick in.
 Note that this button is disabled if transcoding is not configured.

 ### Notes
-* some default quality-levels are used for transcoding: ogg = 1, mp3 = 128; optionally, you can change these defaults through the web-interface under Transcoder
+* some default quality-levels are used for transcoding: ogg = 1, mp3 = 128 kbps; optionally, you can change these defaults through the web-interface under Transcoder
 * you can simultaneously transcode to ogg AND mp3; just set both `Ogg Folder` and `Mp3 Folder`

 [Top](https://github.com/markbaaijens/rpmusicserver#rp-music-server)